-I had hoped to provide videos of these marvelous conversations and culinary activities but unfortunately the film-maker, Jackson Speilbotrus who was hired for the purpose has rather inconveniently died.
+I had hoped to provide videos of these marvelous conversations and culinary activities but unfortunately the film-maker, Jackson Speilbotrus Galia, hired for the purpose, has rather inconveniently died.
 Poor fellow tripped on a cable and was impaled on something or other protruding from his editing desk.
 It is to be hoped that a suitable replacement may be found.

 My intern, Trudy Festival (coming highly recommended by my plumber) will be of some assistance making appointments, answering the door and phones and fiddling about with the cutlery.
 She is both quiet and discrete.
 Barely a word passes her lips but when it does it is a much considered one.
 I only recently discovered that the dear girl has been acquainting herself with the martial arts.
 She has become indispensable in regard to protecting my person from injury – an issue, I might add, seeming to crop up rather too often.

 I must make mention of my frightfully beautiful wife, Dympha.
 She can be often spied lounging about with a flute of Krug and an expression of decorous boredom.
-She insists on smoking her ghastly cheroots inside and she is often proceeded by an acrid plume of smoke wherever she may roam, and roam she does, mostly sans clothing and interfering in one thing or another.
+She insists on smoking her ghastly cheroots inside and she is often proceeded by an acrid plume of smoke wherever she may roam and roam she does, mostly nude, interfering in one thing or another.